Inlustra/traccar-google-cloud-sql/README.md

-Traccar with the built in Googles CloudSQL MYSQL connector, also example config files.
+# Traccar with built in Google Cloud SQL MySQL & Postgresql connectors

+ Perfect for Cloud Run as the Traccar config file has been replaced with environment variables.

 [![Run on Google Cloud](https://deploy.cloud.run/button.svg)](https://deploy.cloud.run)

+## How to use

+You can simply run the Docker image: `inlustra/traccar-google-cloud-sql` with the required env vars below.

+It will default to the Google Cloud SQL MySQL connector, if you are using MySQL, the only env vars required are:

+- DATABASE_USERNAME
+- DATABASE_PASSWORD
+- DATABASE_NAME
+- CONNECTION_NAME

-Possible environment variables:
+## Possible environment variables:

 | Name                    | Description                                                                                                                                                                                                                                                                                                  | Required |
 | :---------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :------- |